1. Project Background and Technical Requirements

 -

-High-Temperature Bolts: ASTM A193 B7/B16, preload loss rate <10% (after 1000 hours at 550°C).
+High-Temperature Bolts: Using ASTM A193 B7 / B16 grade, with preload loss under 10% after 1000 hours at 550 °C.

 -